souravsaha51/Blinkit-Sales-Analysis/README.md

 # Blinkit-Sales-Analysis

 <h1><a name="introduction">Introduction</a></h1>
+<p>In today’s data-driven world, businesses must make informed decisions quickly and accurately.
+Power BI, a leading business analytics tool by Microsoft, is designed to meet this demand by transforming raw data into insightful and interactive visualisations.</p>

+<h1><a name="projectobjectives">Project Objectives💡</a></h1>
 <p>The Blinkit Data Analysis project using Power BI aimed to improve decision-making by analyzing key aspects of the business, such as sales performance, customer behaviour, inventory management, and delivery efficiency.
 The project integrated various data sources and used a range of visualizations to present insights.</p>

-<h1><a name="projectobjectives">Project Objectives💡</a></h1>
-<p>Develop a detailed Power BI dashboard to visualize and analyze key metrics, optimizing business strategies with actionable insights.</p>

 # 🛠️ Skills showcased in this Project